 - Burn off for bushfire hazard reduction (in accordance with relevant CFS Code of Practice for Vegetation Pile Burning 2015)

 Note: Does not apply to burning undertaken in accordance with Fire and Emergency Services Act 2005.

 When does the fire danger season begin?

 The Peterborough District Council is located within the Flinders fire district.
 In most years, the fire danger season commences on November 1 and ends at midnight on April 15.
 However, extremely dry conditions can prompt the season to begin earlier or be extended under the direction of the Chief Officer of SA Country Fire Service.
 It is important to check with the CFS or Council regularly to verify the fire danger season dates.
-(This is the case in 2014, the season starts on 15th October and finishes on 30th April 2015).

 Can I burn off during the fire danger season?

 No. During the fire danger season, fires in the open are strictly regulated under the Fire and Emergency Services Act 2005.
 Burn-offs are not allowed without a permit.
 There are also special requirements for using angle grinders, welders, barbecues, chainsaws, brush cutters, mowers, slashers and campfires.
 Fines of up to $10,000 or imprisonment for up to two years can be issued for people lighting fires during the fire danger season.
 On-the-spot fines may also be issued.

 Should you have queries regarding fire danger season dates or total fire ban information contact the CFS Bushfire information hotline on 1300 362 361 or the Peterborough District Council on 8651 3566.